tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

    * example_10.html: shows how to create an indefinite progress bar
    * example_11.html: shows how to destroy a created progress bar

+## Building

+### Grunt

+[Grunt](http://gruntjs.com/) is used as the build tool which requires [Node.js](http://nodejs.org/) version >= 0.8.0.
+Please refer to [nodejs.org](http://nodejs.org) for details regarding installing Node.js.
+Please refer to Grunt's [getting started](http://gruntjs.com/getting-started) guide for details regarding installing Grunt.

+### Installing Build Dependencies
+To install the dependencies of the projecti, navigate to the project's root folder and run the following command:

+    $ npm install

+This will install the versions of the dependencies declared in package.json.
+This is only required to be done once before building the first time, or if the dependencies in package.json have been updated.

+### Building the project

+    $ grunt

+The produced JavaScript and CSS files will be in the __dist__ directory.

 ## Quick Start Guide

     Step 1